republik/plattform/src/templates/EditorialNewsletter/docs.md

 import schema from '@project-r/styleguide/lib/templates/EditorialNewsletter/web'
 ```

-The web schema reuses most of the email components, but uses web-specific container components without table layout.
+The web schema reuses most of the email components, but uses web-specific container components without table layout and without header and footer.

 ### With cover image